apiato/documentation/docs/components/main-components/exceptions.md

 - All general Exceptions MUST be placed in the `app/Ship/Exceptions` directory.
 - All Exceptions MUST extend the `App\Ship\Parents\Exceptions\Exception` class.
   - The parent extension SHOULD be aliased as `ParentException`.
-- Every Exception MUST have at least two properties: `code` and `message`.

 ## Folder Structure